-The Ombudsman Registry is the authoritative CNIC database to officially register the command’s ombudsman at http://www.ombudsmanregistry.org/.
-Commanding officers/designees must go to the Ombudsman Registry and input/update their command ombudsman information as necessary.
-The Ombudsman Registry is integrated into the Fleet and Family Support portal, and the Program Coordinator serves as the administrator for the system.
-The registry:
+The Ombudsman Registry is the authoritative CNIC database to officially register the command’s ombudsman at https://ombudsmanregistry.cnic.navy.mil/.
+Commanding officers / designees must go to the Ombudsman Registry and input / update their command ombudsman information as changes occur.
+The Ombudsman Registry is integrated into the Fleet and Family Support portal, and the Ombudsman Program Coordinator serves as one of the administrators for the system.

-- Maintains a database with contact information in the event of natural disasters or crisis situations.
+- The registry maintains the database with contact information in the event of natural disasters or crisis situations.

 - Facilitates the collection of Navy Family Ombudsman Program data electronically.